 Here are some important factors to keep in mind when using a school’s Net Price Calculator:

-• They are as accurate as the information you provide.
-If you enter inaccurate financial or academic information, the estimated award is also likely to be inaccurate.
+- They are as accurate as the information you provide.
+If you enter inaccurate financial or academic information, the estimated financial aid is also likely to be inaccurate.

-• They only provide estimates.
+- NPCs only provide estimates.
 The calculator might be based on current or upcoming academic year costs and financial aid policies.
-The farther away you are from enrollment, the more likely it is that the financial aid estimate will change.
+The farther away you are from enrollment, the more likely it is that the actual financial aid offered will change.
 And the output given is often based on averages of what similar students have received, so your actual financial aid could be higher or lower.

-• They are not financial aid applications.
-The Net Price Calculator is only an estimation tool.
+- NPCs are not financial aid applications, but an estimation tool.
 You will still be required to submit the Free Application for Federal Student Aid (FAFSA®) and any other required applications to apply for financial aid.

 Where to Find It